echeran/smile-of-murugan/webbook/chapter07.md

 stylistic stereotype, is the problem of relative internal chronology within the earliest corpus.
 Is it at all possible to discern among different chronological strata within the early anthologies?
-It is 1 C. and H. Jesudasan, *op.* cit.
-32.

-to
-basically true what Kailasapathy says on p.
-47 of his book: ' arrange them (the poems, K.Z.) in strict chronological order is to force on them a pattern of linear development which does not appear in the poems.
+It is basically true what Kailasapathy says on p.
+47 of his book: "... to arrange them (the poems, K.Z.) in strict chronological order is to force on them a pattern of linear development which does not appear in the poems.
 The question of imitation is as incongruous as that of